-Bristol voters will decide the future of the Bristol Mills Dam and fish ladder in June.
+Bristol residents will decide the fate of the Bristol Mills Dam in a referendum vote Tuesday, July 24.

 Maine Gov. Paul LePage and First Lady Ann LePage sold their Boothbay home June 29.

 Demolition of the former barbershop in downtown Damariscotta to make way for new public restrooms began around 6:45 a.m., Wednesday, July 11.